 It was my first royal flush at quarters, so it was an exciting accomplishment for me.

-My remaining royal flushes at quarters is a tie, understandably, and amazingly the came less than two months later, at MGM Springfield in December of 2018, after I had played through my free play and decided to play on just a bit more.
-This is my only single line royal to date.
+My remaining royal flushes at quarters is a tie, understandably, and amazingly the second came less than two months later, at MGM Springfield in December of 2018, after I had played through my free play and decided to play on just a bit more.
+This was also my only single line royal.